Welcome to “The Americans”. Who are they? What can they teach us in the 21st Century?

 The first thing I saw were his big butcher’s arms: broad and sheened with sweat.
-Next I saw tattoos; a square jaw, thick with stubble, set in a sullen half-smile, half-sneer; and a six-pack of Schlitz, wedged between his thighs on the driver’s seat.
+Next, I saw tattoos and a square jaw, thick with stubble, set in a sullen half-smile.
+A broken six-pack of Schlitz was wedged between his thighs on the driver’s seat.

 Schlitz – the beer that made Milwaukee famous.
 What made Milwaukee famous made a loser out of me.

 Was it dangerous to enter the cab of the old Ford pick-up?
-Standing by the roadside outside Durango in the evening heat, I had the usual split second to decide.
-I sensed contradictory feelings: fear; an urge to keep moving; and thirst.
+Standing by the roadside outside Durango in the cooling evening, I had the usual split second to decide.
+I weighed contradictory feelings: fear and an urge to keep moving.

 ‘Where are you heading?’
 I asked.